4GeeksAcademy/master-javascript-programming-exercises/exercises/122-calculateBillTotal/README.md

 ## 📝 Instructions:

 1. Write a function called `calculateBillTotal`.
-Given the amount of taxes and tip of a meal, `calculateBillTotal` returns the total amount due after paying taxes and tips.
+Given an amount to pay **before** taxes and tips of a meal, `calculateBillTotal` returns the total amount due after paying taxes and tips.

 ## 📎 Example: